Updated: April 24, 2025

 Portugal Golden Visa applicants who travel to Portugal before obtaining the Golden Visa will need travel insurance that they can get in their country of origin.
 The documents should state that it is valid and renewable in Portugal.

-After being issued their Golden Visa, they will have access to the Portugal National Health Service (SNS).
+After being issued their Golden Visa, they will have access to the Portuguese National Health Service (SNS).
 They will need to register beforehand to benefit from the service.

 Alongside this, individuals with the Golden Visa can also purchase private health insurance.
 Allianz and Cigna Global are some of the best private health insurance providers in Portugal.